-Sprinkler Repair in Carson, Reno, & Sparks, NV
+Sprinkler Repair in Carson, Reno, Sparks, NV; Sacramento, CA and surrounding areas

 Sprinkler Authority specializes in sprinkler irrigation system repair serving the Carson, Reno, & Sparks area.
 Lawn irrigation systems are the most efficient way to ensure your yard gets the hydration it needs without over-watering.
 However, like any other system it will break down at some point and you will want it repaired.
 When your sprinkler systems or sprinkler heads break please think of Sprinkler Authority.
 Our professional experts can immediately diagnose your sprinkler system problem and fix it quickly & efficiently.